rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-2.png %})

 This is the beginning of the prep phase for the live migration proper.
-The migration status is set to `Preparing`, and because I'm running a block\_migration, We gather details about the disk information and get basic BDM information again (remember, We discarded this information during the scheduling phase and only returned host details).
-We pull that very basic information and throw it into the *pre\_live\_migration* through *computeRPC* once again.
+The migration status is set to `Preparing`, and because I'm running a *block\_migration*, I gather details about the disk information and get basic BDM information again (remember, this information was discarded during the scheduling phase and only host details were returned).
+This very basic information is pulled and thrown into the *pre\_live\_migration* through *computeRPC* once again.
 I save the result of this as *migrate\_data*.
-Note here that I actually pass in the current *migrate\_data*, which was once the *dest\_check\_data*, so I'm overwriting that variable with the result of *pre\_live\_migration* method return.
+Note here that I actually pass the current *migrate\_data* (which was once the *dest\_check\_data*), so the variable is overwritten with the returned result of *pre\_live\_migration* method.
 Let's look briefly into the *get\_disk\_info* method here for clarity.
 Once the *pre\_live\_migration* method finishes, we return to this method to continue.

 Note:  We are running through *ComputeRPC* here again because our first steps actually reside on the Destination.
 We will be doing some prep work on the destination to receive this VM, such as setting up Block Devices and Network attachments.
-Until we return back here, just know we are running on the Destination.
+Until we come back here, just know we are running on the Destination.

 *nova.compute.manager.\_do\_live\_migration* ->
 {% highlight python %}